johnlee-jh/recruiting-exercises/README.md

 # Inventory Allocator Exercise - John(Junghwan) Lee

-My solution parses & identifies input patterns and displays output in a format shown at https://github.com/deliverr/recruiting-exercises/tree/master/inventory-allocator.
+My solution parses & identifies input patterns and displays output in a format shown in the examples at https://github.com/deliverr/recruiting-exercises/tree/master/inventory-allocator.

 The inventory allocator class and tests are located in recruiting-exercises/inventory-allocator/src